Deploy n8n with Docker Compose: Production-Ready Setup with PostgreSQL and Redis

 file: ./config/postgres_password.txt

-Environment variables and secrets management
+Configuring environment variables and secrets

 sudo nano /opt/n8n/.env